All Episodes

 It was nonsense.

-You got Senator Coons again saying, well, there is no evidence of collusion that we've seen that we said there was.
+You got Senator Coons again saying, well, there is no evidence of collusion that we've seen after he said there was.

 You get indictments, you get some convictions, and this stops.

-Because I agree, because if you don't stop the leaks, it's gonna go on forever.
+Because I agree, because if you don't stop the leaks, it's going to go on forever.

 I mean, there's been seven months and not a single shred of evidence about Russia.